 The government is not the only entity that can impose a special assessment on a property.
 If you live in a condo or townhouse, the homeowner’s association (HOA) can also impose special assessments.

-HOAs take a certain amount from the monthly dues they receive to reserve for repairs and projects.
-But sometimes the reserve is not sufficient to cover the cost of the project, particularly if it was unexpected.
+HOA fees are typically based on a reserved budget for repairs and projects.
+But sometimes, the reserve is not sufficient to cover the cost of a needed project, especially if it was unexpected.
 In that case, the HOA may assess the cost of repairs, then charge a special assessment to the owners.

 The Edina Realty Legal Department serves as in-house counsel for Edina Realty and does not represent private clients.
 This Insight is not intended to provide legal advice.